swiftlang/swift-format/README.md

 ### Building from source

-Install swift-fromat using the following commands:
+Install `swift-format` using the following commands:

 ```sh
 VERSION=509.0.0  # replace this with the version you need